andrewxhill/andrewxhill.github.io/_posts/2015-04-17-torque-unknown.markdown

   -torque-aggregation-function:"CDB_Math_Mode(category_name)";
 {% endhighlight %}

-The **category_name** column holds an integer for each category and **CDB_Math_Mode** returns the [mode](http://en.wikipedia.org/wiki/Mode_%28statistics%29) or category of most occurances for each Torque pixel over time.
+The **category_name** column holds an integer for each category and **CDB_Math_Mode** returns the [mode](http://en.wikipedia.org/wiki/Mode_%28statistics%29) or category of most occurrences for each Torque pixel over time.
 That is fine, but it means that the color rendered is going to be _either/or_ and then blending is all funny because you may have missed pixels where there was some of each.
 Let's get crazy and fix this.

 I saw a possible way forward in the methods described in Stamen's [Trees, Cabs & Crime](http://content.stamen.com/trees-cabs-crime_in_venice) map.
 Basically, we can do some nice things with color composite.
 Let's start with a default Torque Category map with two colors, **aqua** and **magenta**.